Central stability for the homology of congruence subgroups and the second homology of Torelli groups: Introduction

 \subsection{Acknowledgments}

 This collaboration started as a result of the 2016 AIM Workshop on Representation Stability.
 We would like to thank AIM as well as the organizers of the workshop, Andrew Putman, Steven Sam, Andrew Snowden, and David Speyer.
-Additionally, we thank Benson Farb, Thomas Church, Alexander Kupers, Andrew Putman, Holger Reich, Steven Sam, and Graham White for helpful conversations and feedback.
+Additionally, we thank Benson Farb, Thomas Church, Dick Hain, Alexander Kupers, Andrew Putman, Holger Reich, Steven Sam, and Graham White for helpful conversations and feedback.
+We are grateful to the referees of this paper for their careful reading and detailed feedback.